Interior decorating and painting ideas, wall heater and wall painting in blue color

-Painting old heaters and cast iron radiators are one of modern interior decorating ideas and a stylish way to add retro accents to room design.
-Painting old heaters and cast iron radiators refreshes home interiors and create eye-catching focal points in dull, lacking any interest rooms.
+Painting old heaters and cast iron radiators is a way to add unique details to modern interiors.
+Painting is one of easy decorating ideas and a stylish way to add retro accents to room design.
+Painting old heaters and cast iron radiators refresh home interiors and create eye-catching focal points in dull, lacking any interest rooms.

-Creative painting ideas for cast iron radiators, old baseboard heaters or dated wall heaters can dramatically transform the way rooms look and feel, creating unique atmosphere of artistic homes.
-Bright painting ideas and interesting designs are quick ways to blend room heaters into your room decor with matching paint colors and decoration patterns.
+Creative painting ideas for cast iron radiators, old baseboard heaters, or dated wall heaters can dramatically transform the way rooms look and feel, creating a unique atmosphere of artistic homes.
+Bright painting ideas and exciting designs are quick ways to blend room heaters into your room decor with matching paint colors and decoration patterns.

 Painting ideas for decorating heaters

-Selecting the right paint color for your baseboard heater or wall heater, matching or complimenting color tones, enrich your room decor and create harmonious and attractive wall decoration.
+Select the right paint color for your baseboard heater or wall heater, matching or complementing color tones, enriching your room decor, and creating harmonious and attractive wall decoration.

 White paint or off-white painting ideas are classic and neutral choices, but bright paint colors make room decor more dynamic and energetic, changing the mood in the room.

-Light neutral paint colors that are similar, lighter or darker, than wall paint color help blend old heaters and retro style radiators with the wall in elegant style.
-Bright paint colors, that are contrasting or complimenting, create a strong statement and creating a focal point of your interior decorating.
+Light neutral paint colors, lighter or darker than wall paint color, help blend old heaters and retro style radiators with the wall and create decorations in elegant style.
+Bright paint colors, contrasting or complimenting, make a strong statement and a focal point of your interior decorating.

 How to paint wall heater or cast iron radiator

-1. Before painting old heaters or radiators turn them off and allow to cool down.
-Rub the surface down with wet and dry abrasive paper and clean with warm water with a little detergent added.
-Rinse, clean and dry.
+1. Before painting old heaters or radiators, turn them off and allow them to cool down.
+Rub the surface down with wet and dry abrasive paper and clean with warm water with detergent added.
+Rinse, clean, and dry.

-2. Any bare areas should be primed with metal primer paint, which provides protection from rust and excellent adhesion for subsequent coats.
+2. Any bare areas should be primed with metal primer paint, protecting from rust and excellent adhesion for subsequent coats.

 by Ena Russ